WebCLAP/wclap-host-js/README.md

 ### `createWorker(host, threadData)`

 This function (supplied either when starting the host, or the Wclap) is called when the Wclap wants to start a new thread.
+It must (synchronously) return a `true`-ish value if successful.

-This doesn't contain any shared memory or modules, which means it can be passed back from the `AudioWorklet` (which is otherwise quite restricted).
+The `threadData` doesn't contain any shared memory or modules, which means it can be passed back from the `AudioWorklet` (which is otherwise quite restricted).

 To get the data which should actually be passed to the new `Worker`, call `host.getWorkerData(threadData)`.
 On the new `Worker`, this should be passed to `runThread()`.